mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 The Wizard-of-Oz approach is just one way to deliver early value—there are countless other ways to build an MVP.
 Another great example is the Concierge model: offering a transparent, manual service—consulting, coaching, or process execution.
 Here, the buyer knows they’re purchasing a hands-on solution.
 There’s no illusion, and the value we’re testing is more grounded.

-But the same caveats apply.
+But the same caveats could apply.
 That service might not translate neatly into a product—maybe the value was in how the service was delivered in a personable way.
 A paying client today doesn’t mean there’s a scalable SaaS business tomorrow.
 We may find the service solves the problem well, but the product version falls short—or appeals to a different user.

 ## My First MVP: Domainsmith